captbaritone/jordaneldredge.com/_posts/2016-09-16-why-linting-errors-should-cause-tests-to-fail.md

 When a developer starts a new feature branch, they start their branch off of master.
 This means they are starting their work on a branch that could already have linting errors.
-When it's time for her to ship her changes she is now forced to choose between cleaning up somebody else's mess, or leaving these linting errors in master.
+When it's time for her to ship her changes, she is now forced to choose between cleaning up somebody else's mess, or leaving these linting errors in master.

 The presence of these errors also reinforces a mentality that such errors are acceptable in master.
-While a single linting failure may seem quite harmless, the precedence it sets can be terribly damaging.
+While a single linting failure may seem quite harmless, the precedent it sets can be terribly damaging.

 Addison Wesley Longman puts it best in his description of the [broken window theory](https://en.wikipedia.org/wiki/Broken_windows_theory) in his book [The